SageHack/hacklair/content/cloudflare-resolver.md

 date = "2018-06-10T11:30:00-04:00"
 weight = 1
-title = "The Cloud Buster - Cloudflare resolver" description = "The most advanced CloudFlare resolver tool."
+title = "The Cloud Buster - Cloudflare resolver" description = "The most advanced Cloudflare resolver tool."

 +++

-This project was a personal challenge.
-I wanted to learn Python and get into the security analysis scene a bit and see what I could achieve.
+I wrote this tool during [#OpISIS](https://anoninsiders.cyberguerrilla.org/opisis-a-message-from-anonymous-and-friends-3143/index.html).
+At that time, quite a few Anonymous activists were complaining that Cloudflare was protecting ISIS websites.
+I wanted to show them that instead of complaining, they should get hacking.

+It was a personal challenge: learn Python, learn pen testing, write a pen test tool.

-Turns out I created the most advanced and complete CloudFlare resolver tool so far.
+Turns out I created the most comprehensive Cloudflare resolver.
 It can scan lists of sites and there’s a lot of scanning options.

-It even got the attention of CloudFlare head of security.
+It even got the attention of Cloudflare head of security.
 Check this [twitter convo](https://twitter.com/sagehack/status/594653451046498307).

-Almost three years later I found another guy who built another working resolver and [contacted him on twitter](https://twitter.com/m0rtem/status/974029129115938816).
+Almost three years later I found another guy who built another working resolver and [contacted him on Twitter](https://twitter.com/m0rtem/status/974029129115938816).
 He helped me improve the tool a lot by adding features from [CloudFail](https://github.com/m0rtem/CloudFail) into [CloudBuster](https://github.com/SageHack/cloud-buster).

 To download and use the tool check the [GitHub repo](https://github.com/SageHack/cloud-buster).